n1o/study_notes/study_notes/notes/importance_sampling.md

 ### Remarks
 Importance sampler should be a distribution that has heavy tails.
-It is nearly impossible to use in high dimenssion since it will be dominated by a few huge weights.
+It is nearly impossible to use in high dimension since it will be dominated by a few huge weights.